itsdreezy/wearhacks2017/README.md

 -display a rectangle with text on it in unity

--Display someone's Google calendar/to-do list in a 3D space
+-Display someone's Google calendar (NICE TO HAVE)/to-do list in a 3D space

   -use google calendar API to display events on someone's calendar on a computer in C#